iOS 14: What’s new and how will it impact ASO

 Along with the introduction of limited ad tracking to better protect user’s privacy, Apple also announced new privacy transparency features.

-- There will be a new section on the app details page with a summary of the privacy practices of the app.
+- There will be a new section on the app details page with a summary of the app’s privacy practices.
 In this section, developers will have to display which data they track on their app and website properties (ex location data or contact info).
-They also need to indicate which data properties are being shared.
-Apple does mention these privacy updates will be available later this year as part of an iOS 14 update.
+They will also need to indicate which data properties are shared.
+Apple does mention that these privacy updates will be available later this year as part of an iOS 14 update.

 - There will be a recording indicator (yellow dot in the top right of your screen) whenever an app is using the phone’s microphone or camera.